umangtdesai/MBE-Data-Analysis/soohyeok_soojee/README.md

 #### *landmarkRate.py*:
 - Pulls dataset of polygons from *get_neighborhoods.py*
 - Pulls dataset of polygons from *get_landmarks.py*
-- Polygon datset of neighborhood is averaged into points
+- Polygon datset of landmarks is averaged into points
 - Now that we have points, checks and counts where the crime points are marked within the neighborhood polygons.

 #### *crimeRate.py*: